-The Compensation Committee currently consists of directors Ms. Carine Clark, Mr. Greg Butterfield, and Mr. Sheri Lofgren.
-Ms. Carine Clark is the Chairperson of the Compensation Committee members has been determined by the Board of Directors to be independent under NASDAQ listing standards applicable to compensation committee members.
-The Compensation Committee met four times during 2021.
+The Compensation Committee currently consists of directors Ms. Carine Clark, Mr. Sean Warren, and Mr. Michael Pope.
+Ms. Carine Clark is the Chairperson of the Compensation Committee.
+Each of the Compensation Committee members has been determined by the Board of Directors to be independent under NASDAQ listing standards applicable to compensation committee members.
+The Compensation Committee met four times during 2023.